 Companies need to digitise and automate their processes to manage all this documented information to meet the demands of ISO 13485 for control and traceability.

-But most medical device developers will understand all this.
-If you are currently using a paper-based QMS or coping with a DIY digital approach, you will be acutely aware of how difficult it is to prepare such a system for auditing by a notified body.
+Most medical device developers understand the necessity of a robust QMS.
+If you are currently using a paper-based system or coping with a DIY digital approach, you will be acutely aware of how difficult it is to prepare such a system for auditing by a Notified Body.

-Yet the complexity of many proprietary eQMS systems may put you off taking the leap.
+But the complexity of many proprietary eQMS systems may also put you off taking the digital leap, precisely because they feel like a rigid, one-size-fits-all solution that forces you to change your processes, rather than supporting them.

-You need the formal digital tools to meet the control and traceability requirements of ISO 13485 without changing the ‘way you do things’ just to meet the demands of a piece of QMS software.
+You need formal digital tools that meet the control and traceability requirements of ISO 13485 without changing the ‘way you do things’ just to meet the demands of a piece of QMS software.

-The quest for a Lean eQMS should be a search for a system that integrates ISO 13485 compliance seamlessly into your business operations.
+Given that ISO 13485 compliance is not an off-the-shelf purchase, nor a one-size-fits-all solution, the quest for a lean eQMS is essential.
+This means searching for a system that integrates ISO 13485 compliance seamlessly into your existing business operations.

 As you consider how to ready your business to gain ISO 13485, look for a partner and a set of digital tools that you can adopt and adapt to fit the way you work.
 You need a system that can act as a robust digital framework for compliance without taking months to implement or stopping your development in its tracks.